krzysztofdudek/ai-minion/README.md

 These documentation files provide detailed steps for each approach.

-## 🤝 Interacting with the AI Worker: A Collaborative Approach
+## 🤝 Interacting with the AI Minion: A Collaborative Approach

 Working with an AI agent powered by `prompt.md` is a highly interactive and collaborative dialogue 💬.
 This ensures the AI fully understands your needs and provides full transparency into its process.

 The interaction model is as follows:

 1.  **Your Request, Its Plan:** You provide a requirement 📝.
-The AI Worker, following `prompt.md`, first creates a dedicated plan file (e.g., in `.minions/worker_plans/your_plan_title.md`).
+The AI Minion, following `prompt.md`, first creates a dedicated plan file (e.g., in `.minions/plans/your_plan_title.md`).
 This file becomes the central hub 🏡 for the entire task.
 2.  **Deep Dive & Intelligent Questions:** The agent meticulously analyzes your request 🕵️‍♂️, examines the existing context (codebase, documents, etc.), and identifies potential ambiguities or risks.
 It then populates the plan file with specific, contextual questions 🤔.
 This is an intelligent feedback mechanism to avoid misunderstandings.
 3.  **Your Insights are Key:** You, as the stakeholder, review these questions directly in the plan file and provide answers 🗣️.
 This iterative Q&A is crucial for shared understanding.
 4.  **Transparent Action Planning:** Once clarity is achieved, the agent proposes a detailed, step-by-step action plan 🗺️ within the same plan file.